Quality Worker's Compensation Insurance

 For larger businesses, typically paying over $5,000 annually, an experience modification factor is applied to the policy that reflects the claims experience of the company.
 The lower the claims paid out by the insurance company, the lower the experience modification factor, which in turn lowers the overall annual premium.
 Some worker's compensation insurance companies offer a dividend plan that pays the small business insurance owner back a dividend if the company's claim experience is favorable.

-Additional Worker's Compensation Cost-Saving Tips:
+Additional Worker's Comp Insurance Cost-Saving Tips:

 CONTACT US TO LEARN MORE